mathworks/Phaser-Control-with-MATLAB/README.md

         2: 0456:b673 (Analog Devices Inc. PlutoSDR (ADALM-PLUTO)), serial=1044734c9605001313000c00984b4f92d0 [usb:1.11.5]
 ```

-If not all of these connections are being shown, try unplugging and replugging all USB calbles.
+If not all of these connections are being shown, try unplugging and plugging in all USB cables.

 ## Getting Started